ypaulsussman/yblog/content/other_peoples_lines.md

 We need to feel a little bit lost somewhere, physically or intellectually, at least once a day. -Nassim Nicholas Taleb, trader and analyst (1960-)

-Thinking that all individuals pursue “selfish” interests is equivalent to assuming that all random variables have zero covariance. -Nassim Nicholas Taleb, trader and analyst (1960-)
+Thinking that all individuals pursue "selfish" interests is equivalent to assuming that all random variables have zero covariance. -Nassim Nicholas Taleb, trader and analyst (1960-)

 Quite revealing of human preferences that more suicides come from shame or loss of financial and social status than medical diagnoses. -Nassim Nicholas Taleb, trader and analyst (1960-)

 Business wars are typically lost by both parties; academic wars are won by both sides. -Nassim Nicholas Taleb, trader and analyst (1960-)

-People focus on role models; it is more effective to find antimodels — people you don’t want to resemble when you grow up. -Nassim Nicholas Taleb, trader and analyst (1960-)
+People focus on role models; it is more effective to find antimodels - people you don’t want to resemble when you grow up. -Nassim Nicholas Taleb, trader and analyst (1960-)

 The twentieth century was the bankruptcy of the social utopia; the twenty-first will be that of the technological one. -Nassim Nicholas Taleb, trader and analyst (1960-)

-For so many, instead of looking for “cause of death” when they expire, we should be looking for “cause of life” when they are still around. -Nassim Nicholas Taleb, trader and analyst (1960-)
+For so many, instead of looking for "cause of death" when they expire, we should be looking for "cause of life" when they are still around. -Nassim Nicholas Taleb, trader and analyst (1960-)

 Any book not worth rereading isn’t worth reading. -Nassim Nicholas Taleb, trader and analyst (1960-)